 Throbbing Gristle – 20 Jazz Funk Greats

 It’s possible that it would have made more sense to put a Coil record here.
 I probably heard a lot more Coil than TG in my lifetime.
 But 20 Jazz Funk Greats needs to be here.
 It was my first contact with TG and all the members.
 I went deep, totally unaware!
 It was a path of no return, I was never the same again.
 When I found out where they were (on the cover), when I noticed certain details in the rest of the art … It was too late.
 The album taught me a lot, the cover, the title, and everything that happens beyond.
+Despite being one of the last to have arrived in the online gambling business and in Ghana Betwinner has done so steadily.
+On their website they have a wide variety of sports and live bets, many offers and a huge number of casino games.
+A very competitive proposal When “landing” on your home page, at a glance we can see all the options available at the top horizontal, and there are many Although browsing the web has not displeased us, it cannot be denied that “from the outset” it is overloaded with information, something that one must get used to.
 It is necessary to be careful in life as we can be tricked and lured by the surface of something that will transform us forever in the blink of an eye (and ok, that can be good, it may even be the best part).

 Boards of Canada – Geogaddi

 First half of the noughties.
 Soulseek, Salad Fingers.
 My first computer.
 Broadband access has had an irreversible impact on my life.
 Boards of Canada was an obsession, I downloaded everything that was possible to download on P2P.
 Listening to “Music is Math” still has the same effect as it did back then.
 My desire is to hide inside this record forever.

 Akira Yamaoka – Silent Hill 2 (Original Soundtracks)